 Based on the evidence, it appears that switching from soda to diet soda is a great short-term strategy to cut out added sugar, but potentially not a recommended long-term solution.
 Especially when there are other alternatives to turn to instead that offer proven health benefits.
 Here are some of our favorites:

 Water is the ultimate hydration soda alternative.
 But for most people looking to replace a fizzy beverage like soda, it can be hard to go cold turkey to plain water.
 To fulfill your need for a carbonated beverage while still staying healthy, a great choice is sparkling or carbonated water.

 Not only does this help keep you hydrated throughout the day but most offer zero calories without any of the artificial sweeteners you’d find in diet soda.
 To help replace the sweetness of soda, choose sparkling water with a natural fruit flavoring or infuse your sparkling water with fruit from home.

 If you do need something sweeter than sparkling water, options that contain natural ingredients like stevia leaf (and other ingredients you can pronounce!) may be a better alternative to tackle your sweet tooth.
-Vintage Cola OLIPOP contains natural flavors, no artificial sweeteners (or artificial anything!), and 2 grams of sugar.
+OLIPOP contains natural flavors, no artificial sweeteners (or artificial anything!), 9 grams of fiber, and 2-5 grams of sugar.
 This gives you that satisfying taste without putting your body at risk.